8 alternative first dance ideas for your wedding

 Inviting your guests to join you half way through

-This option is actually what most of our couples choose to go with.
-Rather than dancing the whole song alone, we invite guests to join you on the dance floor halfway through the song.
+This option is actually what most of my couples choose to go with.
+Rather than dancing the whole song alone, I invite guests to join you on the dance floor halfway through the song.
 This way it means there is enough time for your photographer to get some great shots of you together, but you’re only on your own for a minute and a half.
 Not that bad!

 Have a group/family dance